valueerrorx/life-kiosk/README.md

 * Description=The Window Manager context menu is normally shown when Alt-F3 is pressed or when the menu button on the window frame is pressed

+Installation:
+Just download the repository as zip file, extract and run kiosk.py Please test and report bugs and feature requests here on github (new issue) None of the restriction keys are tested yet.
+I will check most of them eventually.

 ![Image of life-kiosk](http://life-edu.eu/images/life-kiosk1.gif)